History of the

-In 1982, the German Faculty Day „Maschinenbau und Verfahrenstechnik“ (Mechanical and Process Engineering) being the organ of the corresponding technical faculties of German universities agreed upon that the education of students in subjects like industrial and company organisation, plant management or factory planning should be improved.
+In 1982, the German Faculty Day „Maschinenbau und Verfahrenstechnik“ (Mechanical and Process Engineering) being the organ of the corresponding write my essay now technical faculties ghostwriter dissertation of German universities agreed upon that the education of students in subjects like industrial and company organisation, plant management or factory planning should be improved.

 In Germany, related subject areas had been founded first at the technical universities of Berlin-Charlottenburg and Aachen at the end of the 19th century.
 They were named “Production Management” and “Science of Management”.

 It happened that the said Faculty Day had had a regular guest from the Netherlands for years: Prof. Balkestein who participated as a representative of this subject area.
 So, during the 1982 conference, the Faculty Day asked Prof. Balkestein to bring together the relevant representatives of both mechanical engineering and process engineering faculties in an extra conference, since there was the idea to establish a permanent association of industrial management researchers in the near future.

 By chance, the present Vice President of the AIM, Prof. Dombrowski from the „Institute for Advanced Industrial Management“ of the Technische Universität Braunschweig is in particular relationship with two of the co-founders of the EHTB: Prof. Berr, his predecessor in the institute, and Prof. Wiendahl from the „Institut für Fabrikanlagen“ of the Universität Hannover who was his doctoral advisor.